AdobeDocs/cc-everywhere/src/pages/guides/ccx_editor/edit_project/index.md

 #### Step 1: User clicks the "Edit project" button
 * The `editDesign()` function is called and passed `inputParams.projectId`, a set of callback functions in `editDesignCallback`.
-* A CC Express editor component is launched in an iframe, pre-loaded with that CC Express project.
+* An Adobe Express editor component is launched in an iframe, pre-loaded with that Adobe Express project.

 #### Step 2: User finishes design and clicks "Save"
 * The project is again saved to the user's Adobe Express account in project folder `appName` as specified in the [initialize()](../../../reference/index.md#initialize) function.